 However, often times in adjustment of status, USCIS officers will adopt the more expansive rule of cross-chargeability in Foreign Affairs Manual (FAM) during the adjustment of status phase.
 In certain cases, they may allow the principal applicant to be charged to the spouse’s country of birth.
 This ensures that the provision’s original intention of keeping the family members from being separated is upheld.

 Do you think you might be eligible for cross-chargeability?
-Don’t hesitate to contact the Law Offices of Vaughan de Kirby now at 415-221-2345.
+Don’t hesitate to contact Jatoi & de Kirby, APC now at 415-221-2345.
 Our experienced EB-5 immigration attorneys can help you immigrate the United States in the most efficient way possible.